ncalc/ncalc/docs/articles/functions.md

 | ifs    | Returns a value based on evaluating a number of conditions, returning a default if none are true. | ifs(foo > 50, "bar", foo > 75, "baz", "quux")     | if foo is between 50 and 75 "bar", foo greater than 75 "baz", otherwise "quux" |

 You can use comma (,) or semicolon (;) for argument separator.

+If `ExpressionOptions.DecimalAsDefault` is used all function expects the `decimal` arguments.